nap2000/docs/data-api.rst

 	]

+  :query links: Return URL links to other API calls on the data
   :query start: Retrieve data starting from the specified key
   :query limit: The number of records to retrieve
   :query form: Retrieve data for a sub-form.
 The available subforms are shown in the returned data from the /api/v1/data call.